 - Member of Open Mobility Foundation’s Privacy, Security, & Transparency Committee.

-- Participant in the Privacy Principles Partnership to produce privacy principles for new mobility services.
+- Participant in the Privacy Principles Partnership to produce Privacy Principles for Mobility Data.

 - Conducted a privacy maturity assessment for a major U.S. city regarding its data-driven transportation/mobility efforts.